- Descriptive Testing, using highly-trained panelists;

 Understanding the sensory attributes of food is the basic element needed for delivering value-added quality attributes such as odor, flavor, and texture to consumers.
 In the sensory analysis program, graduate students can concentrate their course work on sensory measurement of food characteristics and the effects of those attributes on food acceptance.
 Graduate students can conduct research on various aspects of sensory analysis in product areas that include cereals and snack foods, dairy products, meat, condiments, and beverages.

-Students also have the opportunity to use the Sensory Analysis Center located in the College of Human Ecology.
+Students also have the opportunity to use the Sensory Analysis Center located in the College of Health and Human Sciences.
 The center was created to provide students with opportunities to gain practical experiences and outstanding research capabilities for university researchers and the food industry.